 These wedding guest book ideas will inspire you and your spouse to stay bold and courageous in your marriage for many years to come.
 Check out some of our favorite adventurous guest book ideas here:

 Globe guest book: If you and your partner are travel enthusiasts, share your love of the world with party guests by asking them to sign a globe near their favorite vacation destination.

 Bucket list: Build out your bucket list by having guests write out adventure ideas for you and your partner to embark on.

-Postcards: Leave out postcards for your guests to sign from all the places you and your spouse have traveled to, or are dreaming of going, so you have reminders of these special places saved forever.
+Postcards: At your wedding reception, leave out postcards for your guests to sign from all the places you and your spouse have traveled to, or are dreaming of going, so you have reminders of these special places saved forever.

 Surfboard: Why have guests sign a book when they can sign a surfboard instead?
 This totally tubular idea is perfect for beach enthusiasts and couples throwing a coastal wedding.